15 Feb Let’s Talk about HEART!

 Marina Kucher is a physician assistant registered and certified in the state of New York.

 In 2009, Marina graduated as a Physician Assistant from SUNY Downstate Medical Center and has been practicing in the field of internal medicine and cardiology for the past twelve years.

-Marina has been humbled by providing high-quality healthcare to an underserved community of Canarsie in Brooklyn, heavily affected by cardiovascular disease burden, and has also worked Coney Island Hospital Emergency Department.
+Marina has been humbled by providing high-quality healthcare to the underserved community of Canarsie in Brooklyn, heavily affected by cardiovascular disease burden, and has also worked at Coney Island Hospital Emergency Department.

 Marina is also an active member of AAPA and IFM.